 This is the fourth adaptation of Jane Eyre I've ever seen.
 Jane Eyre is my favorite novel, and if I'm not careful, soon I'm going to have seen as many versions of it as of Hamlet!

 First and foremost, Ruth Wilson is probably my favorite Jane Eyre yet.
 Yes, even trumping Zelah Clarke.
+Probably.
+Maybe.
 I sympathized with her, I identified with her, and I can think of no part of this miniseries where I felt like they'd strayed materially from the character as I know her.
 (EDIT: Except that bed scene -- can we all just pretend that didn't happen?
 I'd kind of blocked it from my mind until Hannah reminded me of it in the comments.
 Cuz that was NOT characteristic of Book Jane.)

 Happily, Ruth Wilson is the reason I wanted to see this so much, since I really liked her in both The Lone Ranger (2013) and Saving Mr. Banks (2013).
 I was not at all disappointed, and I do want to get this from the library again at some point and watch it again.